haaase/arbeitszeit/README.md

 ## CLI Usage

-To run the CLI Application, grab the latest cli jar from the [releases](releases/) folder.
+To run the CLI Application, grab the latest cli jar from the [releases](https://github.com/haaase/arbeitszeit/releases) page.
 This is a fat jar that you can run by doing:

 ```
 java -jar arbeitszeit-cli-X.X.X.jar --form arbeitszeit2019.pdf --name "Kim Mustermann" --birthday "01.01.1989" --institution "Evil Corp." --month 1 --year 2000 --hours 60